I grow organic peas to feed my pet rabbit so I never have to worry about him being hurt by pesticides or ingesting anything dangerous.

-Going organic in the garden isn't difficult to do.
-You don't need to go all out with your own compost heap or harvest your own seeds for next year's garden to ensure organic source materials.
-There are practical ways to pursue organic gardening.
+Growing organic peas in the garden isn't difficult.
+You don't need to go all out with your own compost heap or harvest your own seeds for next year's garden to ensure organically sourced materials.
+There are practical ways to pursue organic gardening!

 Last year, my pet rabbit got sick with kidney disease.
-One of his favorite things in the world were pea vines.
-Since a house rabbit does best with organically grown produce, I set about growing organic peas to keep him healthy and happy.
+One of his favorite things in the world was pea vines.
+Since a house rabbit does best with organically grown produce, I decided to grow organic peas to keep him healthy and happy.
 This is how I did it.

-To create a healthy soil, you need "organic matter," like cow or chicken manure, dried plant matter like leaves and grasses, and decomposing green matter, like previous crops that you dig under the soil and bury.
-The organic matter breaks down to create healthy, nutrient rich soil.
+To create healthy soil, you need "organic matter," like cow or chicken manure, dried plant matter like leaves and grasses, and decomposing green matter, like previous crops that you dig under the soil and bury.
+The organic matter breaks down to create healthy, nutrient-rich soil.

 Shortcut to Organic Soil